Guide

 BPA vs BPM

-BPM is a broader discipline focused on discovering, modelling, analysing, measuring, and optimising all business processes, and its global market is projected to grow to USD 70.93 billion by 2032.
-While automation is a key part of BPM, its main goal is continuous improvement across the entire organisation.
-BPA is the specific part of BPM that focuses on using technology to automate those processes once they've been optimised.
+While automation is part of BPM, its main goal is to continuously improve processes across the entire organisation.
+BPA is the specific part that uses technology to automate processes once they've been optimised.

 Ways to identify processes to automate

-Recognize repetitive tasks
+Recognise repetitive tasks

 Repetitive, time-consuming tasks are ideal for automation.
-They often follow the same steps, need little thinking, and take up valuable employee time.
+They follow the same steps, need little thinking, and take up valuable employee time.

 Common examples include:

-- Regular reporting: Compiling data for monthly reports
+• Regular reporting: compiling data for monthly reports

-Assess the ROI of automation
+Assess the return on investment (ROI) of automation

-- Labour savings: Reduced staff hours on manual tasks
+• Labour savings: reduced staff hours on manual tasks

-- Error reduction: Fewer costly mistakes and rework
+• Reduced errors: fewer costly mistakes and rework

-- Time efficiency: Faster process completion rates
+• Time efficiency: faster process completion rates

-- Accounts payable automation speeds up processing, reduces errors, and prevents late payment fees.
+• Accounts payable automation: speeds up processing, reduces errors, and prevents late payment fees

 Prioritise tasks for automation

-- Error rate: High-risk processes benefit most from automation.
+• Error rate: high-risk processes benefit most from automation

-- Complexity: Simpler processes give quick wins.
+• Complexity: simpler processes give quick wins

 How to automate your workflows for better efficiency